 3. Moose Meadow Lodge – Waterbury, Vermont

 Nestled in 86 acres of secluded beauty, this wooded glamping resort experience is one of the most tranquil in the United States.
-Glampers can choose between many themed log cabins, including the Teddy Bear Room, The Duck Room, Mountain View Room, or the popular Tree House.
+Glampers can choose between many themed log cabins, including the Sled Room, The Duck Room, Mountain View Room, or the popular Treehouse.

-Amenities include Jacuzzi spas, terry cloth robes, luxurious soaps and shampoos, internet, breakfast, and much more.
-Nearby activities include endless trout fishing, hiking trails, complementary snowshoes and sleds, mountain views, and endless wrap around porches to take in the great outdoors.
+Amenities include jacuzzi spas, soft robes, luxurious soaps and shampoos, internet, breakfast, and much more.
+Nearby activities include endless trout fishing, hiking trails, complimentary snowshoes and sleds, mountain views, and endless wrap-around porches to take in the great outdoors.
 The cabins at this glamping resort come with full kitchens and outstanding views.
 You’ll find great comfort and glamorous camping for all seasons.

-Guests should take a flight to LLa Guardia or JFK, then rent a car to make the two-and-a-half-hour drive to East Hampton.
+Guests should take a flight to La Guardia or JFK, then rent a car to make the two-and-a-half-hour drive to East Hampton.

 Nestled on Kehena Beach on the Big Island, this distinctive beach paradise is a great way to experience the outdoor life in Hawaii, while not skimping on any high-end luxuries.

-Prepare to be pampered in a 1,000 square foot cottage of indoor and outdoor living space.
+Prepare to be pampered in a 1,400 square foot cottage of indoor living space.
 You’ll have fully equipped kitchens, bathrooms, garden spas, high thread count linens, and a spectacular view over the ocean.
 Nearby, snorkeling, hiking, marine sanctuaries, boating, and even lava boat tours are available.

-Travel to Kona International Airport in Kona to the west, or Hilo International Airport in Hilo to the east.
-Most visitors arrive in Kona.
-There is also the option of flying into Honolulu International Airport first and then taking a short, 35-40 minute flight to the island of Hawaii.
+Travel to Kona International Airport or Hilo International Airport to get to Kehena Beach.
+There is also the option of flying into Honolulu International Airport first and then taking a short, 50-minute flight to Hilo.

 Once you’ve spent your day experiencing the beauty and adventure of Glacier National Park, you can return to your luxury glamping resort and unwind in style.
-Spend your time at this glamping resort in stunning countryside exploring the outdoors, hiking, biking, golfing, whitewater rafting, horseback riding or fishing.
+Spend your time at this glamping resort in the stunning countryside exploring the outdoors, hiking, biking, golfing, whitewater rafting, horseback riding, or fishing.

-The most convenient airport to Glacier National Park is Glacier Park International Airport located in Kalispell, Montana.
+The easiest airport to fly into is Glacier National Park is Glacier Park International Airport located in Kalispell, Montana.
 The airport is 30 miles from the West Entrance of Glacier National Park and 12 miles from the town of Whitefish.

-Make your own quirky glamping resort with a vintage Airstream – remodeled, updated and stylishly decorated for a luxury retro camping vacation.
+Make your own quirky glamping resort with a vintage Airstream – remodeled, updated, and stylishly decorated for a luxury retro camping vacation.
 Pick your campsite location in Central Florida and your Airstream will be delivered to you.
-Nearby campsites offer outdoor fun including swimming, boating, trekking, fishing, kayaking and barbecuing.
-Turn your campsite into a glamping resort with internet, TV, full kitchens, outdoor furniture, and refrigerators.
+Nearby campsites offer outdoor fun including swimming, boating, trekking, fishing, kayaking, and barbecuing.
+Turn your campsite into a glamping resort with full kitchens, running water, a bathroom, outdoor furniture, and refrigerators.

 Hunting lodges and comfortable tent accommodations make Fishtail Ranch a glamping resort with a difference.
-Guests enjoy home cooked meals, spacious bedrooms, large decking areas and opportunities to explore the beautiful scenery surrounding the property.
+Guests enjoy hearty meals, spacious bedrooms, large decking areas, and opportunities to explore the beautiful scenery surrounding the property.

 Airport options for your glamping resort vacation in New Mexico include Albuquerque International Sunport and Las Cruces International Airport.

 This stylish glamping resort has a variety of rental options that allow you to enjoy camping in Maine with added comfort.
-Campground owners Tim Harrington and Debra Lennon recently teamed up with 12 New England interior designers to create luxe tents including bespoke bedding, seating, furnishings, lighting and artistic accessories.
-Consider this for your next glamping resort retreat and enjoy modern tents and quaint carriages while you plan to explore the great outdoors.
+Campground owners Tim Harrington and Debra Lennon recently teamed up with 12 New England interior designers to create luxe tents including bespoke bedding, seating, furnishings, lighting, and artistic accessories.
+Consider this for your next glamping resort retreat and enjoy modern tents while you plan to explore the great outdoors.

 Maine’s two largest airports are Bangor International Airport and Portland International Jetport.

 If it’s been your dream to sleep in the Colorado Rockies, then you’ll want to book a few nights at Dunton River Camp.
-This luxury ranch lets you be fully immersed in the beautiful nature while enjoying the comforts of ensuite bathrooms, gas stoves, and Wi-Fi and phone connection.
+This luxury ranch lets you be fully immersed in beautiful nature while enjoying the comforts of a hotel with ensuite bathrooms, soaker tubs, and towel warmers.
 Guests can choose between the River Tent (you’ll be lulled to sleep from the sounds of the Dolores River) or the Mountain Tent (you’ll wake up surrounded by Aspen trees and views of the El Diente peak).
-Each reservation comes with the free rental of two mountain bikes.
+Each reservation comes with included meals, access to the sauna, and free rental of two mountain bikes.

 This glamping spot is located in Dolores, Colorado.
 Nearby airports include Cortez Municipal Airport, Durango-La Plata County Airport, and Telluride Regional Airport.